amanch06/excel-dashboard/README.md

-# excel-dashboard
+# PROJECTS OR DASHBOARDS
-"An interactive excel dashboard to analyze and visualize sales data"
+"An interactive excel,SQL, or power bi dashboard to analyze and visualize data"